 SEO basics > SEO trends

 SEO trends are often over emphasised, acting as a distraction from some of the simpler stuff that function as solid foundations.
+To get a clear understanding of how SEO tactics work, one can simply do required research or contact agencies like Victorious that can brief you about the entire topic.
 Especially for SEO beginners, following the latest trends could actually be doing more harm than good.

 “Everyone races to learn more and more, but nothing is done deeply.
 Things look pretty but they are superficial”